 Nonetheless, Dr. Draz’s argument on the differences between styles may not have much rational force in light of poets and spoken-word artists.
 Poets and spoken-word artists maintain key stylistic differences between their normal speech and their work over a long period of time.
 Thus, to use this as an argument to disprove that the Prophet Muhammad ﷺ authored the Qur’an is weak.
 However, it has been mentioned here because if the styles were the same or even similar, then that would rule out any possibility of the Qur’an being inimitable Divine speech.

 A central argument that dismisses the assertion that the Qur’an was a consequence of the Prophet Muhammad’s ﷺ literary abilities concerns the existence of blueprints for human expressions, and the tools required to replicate them.
 All types of human expression—whether the result of a genius or not—can be imitated if the blueprint of that expression exists, given that the tools are available for us to use.
 This has been shown to be true for various human expressions, such as art, literature and even complex technology.
 For example, artwork can be imitated even though some art is thought to be extraordinary or amazingly unique.
-But in the case of the Qur’an we have its blueprint—the Qur’an itself—and the tools at our disposal—the finite words and grammatical rules of the classical Arabic language.
+But in the case of the Qur’an, we have its blueprint (the Qur’an itself) and the tools (the finite words and grammatical rules of the classical Arabic language) at our disposal.
 Yet no one has been able to imitate its eloquence, unique literary form and genre.

 Since the Qur’an could not have been produced by an Arab, a non-Arab or the Prophet Muhammad ﷺ, then it follows that the best explanation is that it came from God.
-That provides the best explanation for the Qur’an’s inimitability because the other explanations are untenable in light of the available knowledge.
-A possible disagreement with this conclusion is that God is assumed to exist in order for this inference to work; therefore it begs the question of the existence of the Divine.
-Although it will make the argument easier to appreciate, it can work without any previous conviction in the existence of the Divine, but this argument is best articulated to fellow theists.
+This provides the best explanation for the Qur’an’s inimitability because the other explanations are untenable in light of the available knowledge.
+A possible disagreement with this conclusion is that God is assumed to exist in order for this inference to work; therefore, it begs the question of the existence of the Divine.
+Although this argument can work without any previous conviction in the existence of the Divine, this argument is best articulated to fellow theists.
 That is not a real problem, however, because a sustained case for God’s existence has been made throughout this book.

 Similar reasoning is adopted by scientists.
 Take the recent discovery of the Higgs-Boson.
 The Higgs-Boson particle is the building-block of the Higgs field.
 This field was switched on during the early universe to give particles mass.
-Before the discovery of this particle, it was still accepted as the best explanation for the fact that during the early universe particles changed state, from having no mass to mass (with the exception of photons).
+Before the discovery of this particle, it was still accepted as the best explanation for the fact that during the early universe, particles changed state from having no mass to having mass (with the exception of photons).
 So, the Higgs-Boson particle was the best explanation for the available data even before it was empirically verified.
-Applying this reasoning back to the inimitability of the Qur’an, the fact that the book has unique literary and linguistic features is best explained by God.
-All other competing explanations fail, and God is the best explanation for the inimitability of the Qur’an, as He best explains the information and knowledge available to us.
+Applying this reasoning back to the Qur’an, God is the best explanation for the inimitability of the Qur’an, as He best explains the information and knowledge available to us.
 All other competing explanations fail.

 Alternative inferences could include the fact that the inimitability of the Qur’an is best explained by a higher being or that it could have come from the devil.
 These alternative inferences are unlikely; hence they have not been incorporated into the central argument presented in this essay.
 Nevertheless, addressing them here will demonstrate why they have not been included in the main discussion.

 Theistic responses to this discussion usually entertain the possibility of the devil being the author of the Qur’an.
 This explanation is untenable.
-The Qur’an could not have come from the devil, or some type of spirit, because the basis of their existence is the Qur’an and revelation itself.
-Their existence is based upon revelation and not empirical evidence.
+The Qur’an could not have come from the devil, or some type of spirit, because the basis of their existence is the Qur’an and revelation itself, not empirical evidence.
 Therefore, if someone claims that the source of the Qur’an is the devil, they would have to prove his existence and ultimately have to prove revelation.
 In the case of using the Qur’an as the revelation to establish the devil’s existence, then that would already establish it as a Divine text, because to believe in the devil’s existence would presuppose the Qur’an to be Divine, and therefore this contention is self-defeating.
 If, however, the revelation that is referred to is the Bible, it must be shown to be a valid basis to justify the belief in the devil.
 In light of contemporary studies into the textual integrity and historicity of the Bible, this is not feasible.
 Further, a content analysis of the Qur’an would strongly indicate that the book is not the teachings of the devil, as the Qur’an rebukes him and promotes morals and ethics not in line with an evil worldview.
-Despite this, this devil objection does not conform to our intellectual practices.
-We can realistically explain away anything by citing the activity of the devil, from this perspective it is an intellectual cop-out.

 This essay has presented an argument for the Divine nature of the Qur’anic discourse using testimony and inference to the best explanation.
 The crucial and fundamental role of testimony has been highlighted, and inference to the best explanation has been shown to be a rational and valid method of thinking to form conclusions about reality.
 The Qur’an’s inimitability can be established using testimony.
 Arabic linguists and literary experts confirm the inimitability of the Qur’an, and their testimonial knowledge on the topic is warranted based on established background knowledge.
 This knowledge includes the fact that the Qur’an poses an intellectual linguistic and literary challenge to the world, that the Arabs in the 7th century were best placed to challenge the Qur’an, and the fact that they failed to produce anything like the Qur’an’s unique content and literary form.
 Given that it is reasonable to accept the testimony in favour of the Qur’an’s inimitability—based on established background information—inference is then used to best explain the book’s unique linguistic and literary features.
 The possible explanations comprise an Arab, a non-Arab, Muhammad ﷺ and God.
 Since attributing this unique discourse to an Arab, a non-Arab or Muhammad ﷺ is untenable in light of the information available to us, the best explanation is that it came from God.

 To end, if someone with an open mind and heart—without the intellectual constraints of non-negotiable assumptions about the world—has access to the argument presented in this essay, especially in light of the stage-setting in the previous ones, they should make the most rational conclusion that the Qur’an is from the Divine.
 Nevertheless, whatever is said or written about the Qur’an will always fall short in describing and exploring its words and their meanings: “Say, ‘If the sea were ink for [writing] the words of my Lord, the sea would be exhausted before the words of my Lord were exhausted, even if We brought the like of it as a supplement.’”

-Last updated 16 January 2017.
-Taken and adapted from my book “The Divine Reality: God, Islam & The Mirage of Atheism”.
+Last updated 16/10/2019.
+Adapted from my book “The Divine Reality: God, Islam & The Mirage of Atheism”.
 You can purchase the book here.